sugar-glider27/hawaii-google-maps-analysis/README.md

 | **Actual Not Closed** | 4785 | 221 |
 | **Actual Closed** | 198 | 152 |

 The model correctly identified 4,785 businesses that were not closed and 152 businesses that were permanently closed.
-It incorrectly classified 221 active businesses as closed (false positives) and failed to identify 198 closed businesses (false negatives).
+It incorrectly classified 221 active businesses as closed (false positives) and 198 closed businesses as not closed (false negatives).

 ### Why We Expected This Model to Perform Better